 The key points to remember with this new core update are:

-As it usually takes a few weeks for the full effects to be realised, you can keep up-to-date with all the news regarding the January 2020 Core Update by following Google’s Twitter account.
+As it usually takes a few weeks for the full effects of it on SEO to be realised, you can keep up-to-date with all the news regarding the January 2020 Core Update by following Google’s Twitter account.